-The dual-arm robot system with UR5 is used.
-In the authors' previous research (e.g., \cite{kim2020using}), this system was operated in teleoperation mode.
-In this study, by contrast, demonstration data are generated in master-only mode.
-In this mode, the human demonstrator grasps the master controller (Fig. \ref{fig:gp_master}) and executes the task using its fingertip.
-The controller collects joint angles from its six-dimensional encoders mounted on a structure that has DH parameters identical to those of the UR5 robot.
+This framework uses a dual-arm robot system with two UR5 robots.
+In the authors' previous study (e.g., \cite{kim2020using}), this system was operated in teleoperation mode.
+By contrast, in the present study, demonstration data are generated in master-only mode.
+In this mode, the human demonstrator uses the fingertip of the master controller (Fig. \ref{fig:gp_master}) to execute tasks.
+The controller collects joint angles from its encoders mounted on a structure that has DH parameters identical to those of the UR5 robot.
+The shared DH parameters between the master and robot facilitate the transfer of motor skills from humans to robots.
+The idea behind this is that the physicality of the robot has a significant influence on motor skills, and constraining the physicality of the human operators through the use of the master controller allows them to develop motor skills suitable for the robot.
+This helps to ensure that the kinematics of the system can be solved.
 Therefore, the robot can easily reproduce human behavior by following the recorded encoder values.
-The end-effectors on the robot and master are identical, one degree-of-freedom (DoF) grippers (Fig. \ref{fig:gp_robot}).
-Additionally, a force/torque (F/T) sensor (Leptrino, PFS 030YA301) is placed between the fingertip and rod so that the F/T of the fingertip can be measured.
+The end effectors on the robot and master are identical: one degree-of-freedom grippers (Fig. \ref{fig:gp_robot}).
+Additionally, an F/T sensor (Leptrino, PFS 030YA301) is placed between the fingertip and rod so that the F/T of the fingertip can be measured.

-The human operator observes a stereo image from a stereo camera (ZED-Mini, StereoLabs) using a head-mounted display.
+The human operator observes a stereo image from a stereo camera (ZED-Mini, StereoLabs) using a head-mounted display (HMD).
 The stereo cameras are mounted in identical relational positions on both the robot and master sides (Fig. \ref{fig:camera}).
 For the master, this location is just above the operator's head.
 This shared camera mount position minimizes the visual gap between the master and robot caused by different viewpoints.
 The developed pan-tilt camera system can control its direction, which can be used in future studies.